 - ½ tsp. sesame oil

 - Remove the ends of Asian eggplants and then cut into small cubes (for the best flavor, try to cut each cubes with some skin).
-Transfer them into a large pot filled with water, add pinch of salt and soak for 10 minutes.
+Transfer them into a large pot filled with water, add 1 tbsp. salt and soak for 10 minutes.
 Add a weight if necessary to make sure the eggplants is well soaked.
 Set aside to drain completely.

 - Add minced pork to stir-fry until aromatic and slightly golden brown.
 Add shaoxing wine along the edges.
 Transfer to the edges of the wok and place the doubanjiang in to fry for another 1 minute.
 Slow down the fire.